kiegroup/kie-wb-distributions/kie-eap-integration/README.md

 Distributions generation
 ------------------------
+This section describes how to generate the distributions.

 * **Generate ALL distributions** (No profile)
 If no profile enabled via profile identifier or via property, ALL modules and distributions are generated.